KathrynMorgan/mini-stack/5_MAAS-Rack_And_Region_Ctl-On-Open_vSwitch/README.md

  3. click "maasctl.maas"
  4. services should all be 'green' excluding dhcp* & ntp*

-###### NOTE: dhcp services are dependent on image sync to complete to rack
-controllers.
-Be sure to wait till sync has finished and the service has a moment to start
+###### NOTE: dhcp services are dependent on image sync to complete to rack controllers.
+Be sure to wait till sync has finished and the service has a moment to start.

 #### Reboot and confirm MAAS WebUI & MAAS Region+Rack controller are all healthy